rust-lang/rfcs/text/0000-unified_coroutines.md

 # Motivation
 [motivation]: #motivation

-The generators/coroutines are extremely powerful concept, but its implementation in Rust is severely limited, and  its usage requires workarounds to achieve useful patterns.
-The current view of generators is also extremely disconnected from similar concepts, which already exist in the language and the standard library;
+The generators/coroutines are extremely powerful concept, but their implementation in Rust is severely limited, and usage requires workarounds in order to achieve useful patterns.
+The current view of generators is also extremely disconnected from similar concepts, which already exist in the language and the standard library.

 # Guide-level explanation